Limitations on Accurate, Trusted, Human-level Reasoning: Introduction

-Our definition draws on the common view that an AGI system for a task such as program verification should be at least as capable as a human on that task.
-In particular, if there are explicit task instances which can be provably solved by humans (for example, explicit programs which the humans can easily and provably certify as having the desired property) but cannot be solved by the system, then the system is not an AGI system as per our definition.
-We note that our definition bears some similarity to notions of \emph{superintelligence} \citep{bostrom2014superintelligence,morris2024position}, and the reader can regard Definition~\ref{def:agi} as a definition of superintelligence if they so prefer.
+Our definition draws on some similar notions of artificial general intelligence (AGI).
+It is well-accepted that there is no well-accepted definition of AGI---or even of intelligence itself \citep{legg2007universal,legg2007collection}---but the term AGI is usually understood to mean that the AI system should be at least as capable as humans across diverse tasks.
+The term \emph{superintelligence} is also used in the context of AGI \citep{bostrom2014superintelligence,morris2024position}.
 For example \citet{bostrom2014superintelligence} defines superintelligence as \emph{``any intellect that greatly exceeds the cognitive performance of humans in virtually all domains of interest"}, and \citet{morris2024position} defines Level 5 AGI, which they term artificial superintelligence, as \emph{``outperforming 100\% of humans"} on a \emph{``wide range of non-physical tasks"}.
-One distinction between these notions of superintelligence and our definition of AGI is that our definition does not require the AI system to necessarily \emph{outperform} humans, but it does require the system to do at least as well as humans on all task instances.
+One distinction between these notions of superintelligence and our definition of human-level reasoning is that our definition does not require the AI system to necessarily \emph{outperform} humans, but it does require the system to do at least as well as humans on all task instances.